 Possible reactions to sexual violence

 When intimate parts of the body are stimulated, a person may have physiological and sensory reactions, including arousal.
-Children may experience an agreeable sensation.
-It is important to understand that this type of involuntary physiological reaction must in no way be interpreted as consent.
+Children may also experience an agreeable sensation.
+This type of involuntary physiological reaction must absolutely not be interpreted as consent.

-Some people experience consequences shortly after having been subjected to sexual violence, while others do not react until decades later.
-Your own experience—in the short or long term—will depend on a multitude of factors, such as the form of the sexual violence, the context in which it occurred, your age at the time of the event, your relationship with the person who was responsible for the violence, the reaction of those close to you, and the resources available to help you.
+Some people experience consequences very rapidly after having been subjected to sexual violence, while others do not react until decades later.
+Your own experience—in the short or long term—will depend on many factors, such as the form of the sexual violence, the context in which it occurred, your age at the time of the event, your relationship with the person who was responsible for the violence, the reaction of those close to you, and the resources available to help you.

 Being attuned to your own needs, taking care of yourself and asking for help are the first steps down the road to recovery.